0x1eef/xchan.rb/README.md

 **Parallel map**

-The following example demonstrates a method by the name `p_map` - implemented in 10 LOC - that runs a map operation in parallel:
+The following example demonstrates a method by the name `p_map` - implemented in 10 LOC - that runs a map operation in parallel.
+There is a slight overhead - less than a tenth of a second - for an operation that would otherwise take 6 seconds to execute sequentially:

 ```ruby
 require "xchan"